wasjabloch/wasjabloch.github.io/index.md

 determining fault plane solutions and moment tensors, receiver function processing, calculation of seismic tomographies and software development to learn about earthquakes and Earth's interior structure.

-Until recently, I was privileged to live and work on the traditional, ancestral, unceded territories of the xʷməθkʷəy̓əm Musqueam.